Aider-AI/aider/docs/unified-diffs.md

 are the one being asked to specify code edits.
 Would you want to hand type a properly escaped json data structure to invoke surgical insert, delete, replace operations on specific code line numbers?
-How would you feel about
+How would you feel about any mistake causing all your work to be discarded?
-errors firing
-after any typo, off-by-one line number or flubbed escape sequence?

 GPT is quantitatively better at code editing when you reduce the burden of formatting edits by using a familiar, simple, high level